 Likelihood x Impact = Risk

-This type of scoring system gives you a way to measure cybersecurity risks and identify what is acceptable and what needs addressing.
+This type of scoring system gives you a way to measure cybersecurity risks, identify what is acceptable and what needs addressing, and give priority to reducing them.
 Using an exercise like the above is an essential step in determining acceptable risk levels within your company for each identified event.

 Click Template to Download PDF